-We will want to learn more about you, your circumstances, and your overall financial position.
-We'll also want to hear your thoughts on which type of mortgage you believe is right for you, before we talk you through the pros and cons of each option.
+When you get in touch with us, we will want to learn more about you, your circumstances and your overall financial position.
+We'll also want to hear your thoughts on which type of mortgage you believe is right for you, before walking you through the pros and cons of each option.